omnipotentsock/portfolio-website-2.0/README.md

 ***
 Functionalities include:

-`absolutely nothing yet this shit is empty lol`
+`absolutely nothing yet this shit is empty lmao`
 ***

 > Enjoy your stay!